TogaTech/tEnvoy/README.md

 More details coming soon...

 ## Browser Import
 For the browser, only `./tenvoy.js` or `./tenvoy.min.js` is required and has all dependencies bundled inside the single file.
+We recommend including `./tenvoy.min.js.map` in the same directory as `./tenvoy.min.js`, which allows a browser to reconstruct the original unminified file in the debugger.

 ```html
 <script type="text/javascript" src="./tenvoy.min.js"></script>